Tomato Chicken Curry

-Tomato Chicken Curry (Tamatar Murgh) is an Indian chicken curry cooked with lots of fresh tomatoes and mild spices.
-This easy curry recipe comes together in under 40 minutes (one-pot) and goes very well with Indian bread or steamed rice (gluten-free).
+Tomato Chicken Curry (Tamatar Murgh) is a one-pot Indian curry cooked with fresh tomatoes and mild spices.
+This easy curry recipe comes together in under 60 minutes and goes well with Indian bread or steamed rice.
+Make it using my easy recipe (gluten-free).

 About Tomato Chicken Curry

-Indian Tomato Chicken Curry as the name suggests is an Indian-style chicken curry cooked with a lot of fresh tomatoes.
+As the name suggests, Tomato Chicken Curry is an Indian-style chicken curry cooked with a lot of fresh tomatoes.

 This Indian chicken curry is tangy and spicy and is very different from other Indian chicken curries in taste and texture.

-It doesn’t have coconut milk or cream added to it and had a bold tomato flavor.
+It doesn’t have coconut milk or cream added to it and has a bold tomato flavor.

-Chicken curry with tomatoes is super easy to make and comes together in under 40 minutes.
+This chicken curry with tomatoes is easy to make and comes together in under 60 minutes.

 It also uses very few ingredients that are easily available in the pantry and my recipe is a one-pot recipe too.